13 Brilliant Ways Other Countries Are Replacing Plastic

 Dominica loves nature too much to use plastic

 The Nature Island of the Caribbean has banned non-biodegradable plastics.
 CREAD (Climate Resilient Execution Agency for Dominica) is helping islanders phase out their plastic consumption by introducing plant-based reusables that can be completely or partially converted into water, energy, and biomass.
 The plastic replacements in Dominica include bottles, food containers, plates, display trays, cups, lids, cutlery, and straws made from biodegradable materials including paper and cornstarch.
-If you’re getting rid of old containers, review these 30 ways to recycle just about anything.

 No more single-use plastic will come to Jamaica